 The Pinery residents received letters from home insurers in early March 2014 requiring tree trimming and bush removal among other services.
 I took a look at a copy of the letter that a trimming customer received, and while courteous and empathetic, the letter clearly states that the following improvements “are required in order to continue providing your Homeowners coverage. “

-“Create defensible space around the home by reducing the trees, vegetation and debris around the home a minimum of 100 feet, with emphasis on the 30 feet surrounding the home.”
+“Create defensible space around the home by reducing the trees, vegetation, and debris around the home to a minimum of 100 feet, with emphasis on the 30 feet surrounding the home.”